 3. Self-Report To Two Dimension Surveys For Adult

-Researchers found that people’s attachment styles are characterized by two dimensions – attachment anxiety and attachment avoidance9.
+Researchers found that people’s attachment styles are characterized by two dimensions – attachment anxiety and attachment avoidance10.

-The degrees of anxiety and avoidance predict one’s attachment strategies in their adult relationships.
+The degrees of anxiety and avoidance predict one’s attachment strategies in their relationships with others.

 Attachment Styles Chart